Global Settings

 Sandbox levels graphic representation

-// Notice: the last three parameters refer to actual physical values and will pretty much define the performance of your device.
-A typical problem is when ‘Sandbox Top/Bottom Levels’ values do not match the actual setup dimensions.
+mportant: The last three parameters refer to actual physical values and will pretty much determine the performance of your device.
+A typical problem is when the Sandbox Top/Bottom Levels do not match the actual setup dimensions.
 This can cause the simulation to glitch.
-The ‘Water Drop Offset’ parameter will dictate how easy it is to cause waterflow and how often will it happen unintentionally.
+The Water Drop Offset parameter determines how easy it is to cause water to flow and how often it will happen unintentionally.

-Typical glitches caused by wrong ‘Sandbox Levels’
+Typical glitches caused by wrong Sandbox Levels